pknviki95/Python/concepts/Variables/README.md

 - Mutable objects are those that **allow you to change their value or data in place without affecting the object's identity**
 - **Even if any changes is made on objects the identity of objects doesn't change**
-- Muttable objects are as below
+- Mutable objects are as below

 		List
 		Set